TV6 Investigates: African American EIU student files lawsuit after 'unlawful arrest' in Illinois

 The State's Attorney's Civil Division says they have entered their appearance and will be defending Deputies Pena and Asquini, the Rock Island County Sheriff's Deputies.

-The Hampton Police Department has referred TV6 to their legal counsel.
+has referred TV6 to their legal counsel.
 TV6 has reached out for a statement but has not yet heard back.

 TV6 has requested any body camera and dash camera footage from the incident from all departments named in the suit.

 You can read the legal document below.
-App users: You can find the link at this link.